ldpercy/turtle/task/readme.md

 * Change or have options for line drawing - line, polygon, polyline, path

-### Improvements
-* Get Firefox & chrome's form styling more in sync

 In Progress
 -----------

+* Get Firefox & chrome's form styling more in sync
 * Using local storage to maintain app settings, eg the command box for Chrome
 * Continue working on transition to drawing spaces / geometric spaces